 Screening for family members includes an enzymatic assay for deficient alpha-Gal A activity in both symptomatic male and female relatives.
 There is no supportive evidence for routine prenatal screening and enzyme replacement in infants.

 Fabry disease is a rare X-linked lysosomal disorder that results in excessive deposition of lipids in the tissues.
 Young patients usually present with stroke, skin lesions, heart attack, or renal failure.
-Once the diagnosis is made a multidisciplinary approach is vital.
+Once the diagnosis is made an interprofessional approach is vital.
 The earlier the diagnosis, the better the prognosis.
 If the disorder is identified during pregnancy, the family will need prenatal counseling.

 The role of the nurse in education is indispensable.
 The patient and the family need to know about the course of the disease, lifestyle modifications, and the need to follow up.